fgiuba/ipconflict/README.md

 * Single IP address `10.0.1.2`
 * IP range `10.0.0.5-10.0.0.20`

-The tools works both with IPv4 and IPv6.
+This tool works both with IPv4 and IPv6.